RhysGoodwin/rhysgoodwin.github.io/_posts/2022-09-13-kopia-with-s3-objectlock.md

    * s3:PutObjectRetention
    * s3:DeleteObject
    * s3:GetObjectVersion

+Todo: are these permissions^ correct?
+Where did I get this list from?
+{: .notice--danger}

 You should be able to tell the settings you need from this TF file: